 8) Practice, Practice, Practice!

 Practicing over and over again is what separates average putters from those that make a higher percentage of putts first time with very little three putts.
-Investing home training equipment such as a golf putting mat is a great way to get started as it will open up opportunities to work on some putting drills more often.
+Investing in the best putting training aid such as a golf putting mat is a great way to get started as it will open up opportunities to work on some putting drills more often.

 Best Golf Putting Drills